sematext/docs/docs/synthetics/browser-monitor.md

 ## Screenshots

 The browser monitor script allows the collection page screenshots at any point during the execution.
 This can be collected using [page.screenshot()](https://github.com/puppeteer/puppeteer/blob/master/docs/api.md#pagescreenshotoptions) Puppeteer API.
 JPEG and PNG image types are supported.
 Currently, the number of screenshots per run is limited to 1.
+On failure of the script due to errors like navigation timeout, assertion failed, etc., a screenshot `error.png` will be collected for analysis.

 ## Waterfall chart